MaslowCommunityGarden/Maslow-kits-for-sale-soon./README.md

 **We are an authorized Maslow cnc supplier**.
 Maslow cnc is an open source created by Bar Smith and funded/supported by the Maslow community, we are honored to be part of it and to be allowed to be a source for **quality and improved kits**.

-There are 4 kit providers at the moment to choose from:
+Providers at the moment to choose from:

     @EastBaySource
     @MetalMaslow